How to Make Slime with Contact Solution

 Finish kneading slime by hand until it is no longer sticky.
 If after 3-5 minutes of mixing, slime still sticks to hands, work in another spoonful of contact solution.

-Slime is lots of fun and a wonderful sensory experience for kids!
-However, it’s important to make sure to follow all slime safety recommendations:
+Slime is lots of fun and an amazing sensory experience for kids!
+However, please be sure to follow all of the following safety recommendations:

-- This slime is not edible.
+- This glitter slime is not edible.
 Please do not taste or eat.

 - Always supervise children when making and playing with any slime recipe.

-- As with many slime recipes, this contact solution slime involves a chemical reaction.
+- As with many slime recipes, this slime involves a chemical reaction.
 Some ingredients may cause irritation to sensitive skin.
 Always wash hands thoroughly after play.

-- Read this first: click here to read all of our tips to make slime safely.
+- Read this first: click here for more tips to make slime safely.

 For glue-free slime alternatives, check out our complete guide: How to Make Slime (without Glue or Borax)